netgen/media-site/assets/js/README.md

 ## Components

 **Component** is a smaller piece of functionality, implemented in a single JavaScript class.
-Typically, component is using external libraries to apply some functionality on the DOM tree, for example a swiper or a gallery.
+Typically, a component is using external libraries to apply some functionality on the DOM tree, for example a swiper or a gallery.
 They can also contain small applications whose implementation fits well in one file.

 Components are applied on the page through the component configuration, consisting of a component class, CSS selector and options object.
 This makes a